Get to Know the Vet Tech Institute

 - In 18 months, students can earn their associate in specialized technology degree in veterinary technology.

-- Students have access to on-site kennels, surgical suites and clinical labs.
+- Students have access to on-site kennels, a surgical suite and clinical labs.

 - Graduates are invited to use our career placement services throughout their careers.